Indianapolis Car Accident Lawyer

 Step 6: Get Medical Treatment

-If you are fortunate enough to "walk away" from the accident scene do not require emergency medical attention, seek treatment for your injuries as soon as you are cleared to leave the accident scene.
+If you are fortunate enough to “walk away” from the accident scene, seek medical treatment for your injuries as soon as you are cleared to leave the accident scene.
 See a doctor promptly even if you feel fine.
-It is possible that you have suffered serious injuries but are unaware of the symptoms due to your body's "fight or flight" response.
-Follow your doctor's treatment instructions closely and keep records of all expenses you incur as a result of your treatment.
+It is possible that you have suffered serious injuries but are unaware of the symptoms due to your body’s “fight or flight” response.
+Follow your doctor’s treatment instructions closely and keep records of all expenses you incur as a result of your treatment.

 Step 7: Call Your Insurance Company